 In cases of mid-air collisions of two or more model gliders the competitors will not be granted reflights nor will penalties be levied.

 5.7.4.3.
 Safety area

-The organiser may define safety areas.
+The organiser must define safety areas.
 The organiser must ensure that the safety areas are permanently controlled by well-trained personnel.
-A competitor will receive a penalty of 100 points, if